bhaibeka/MetaGx0/README.md

-BCMETA
+bcmeta
 ======

-Script to download and curate breast cancer datasets from InSilicoDB
+Scripts to download and curate breast cancer datasets from InSilicoDB